Beta-2 Glycoprotein 1 Antibodies

 A blood sample drawn from a vein in your arm

-Antiphospholipid antibodies most frequently develop in people with the autoimmune disorder called antiphospholipid syndrome (APS), which is associated with blood clots (thrombotic episodes), a low platelet count (thrombocytopenia), or with pregnancy complications such as pre-eclampsia and recurrent miscarriages, especially in the second and third trimesters.
+Antiphospholipid antibodies most frequently develop in people with the autoimmune disorder called antiphospholipid syndrome (APS).
+This condition is associated with widespread blood clots (thrombotic episodes), a low platelet count (thrombocytopenia), or with pregnancy complications such as pre-eclampsia and recurrent miscarriages, especially in the second and third trimesters.

-How is it used?
+How is the test used?

 Laboratory tests can detect three different classes of these autoantibodies: IgG, IgM, and IgA.
-If all three of the initial antiphospholipid antibody tests for the IgG and IgM classes are negative but APS is still suspected, then the IgA class of these antibodies may be tested, along with other less common antiphospholipid antibodies, such as anti-phosphatidylserine and anti-prothrombin.
+If the initial antiphospholipid antibody tests for the IgG and IgM classes are negative but APS is still strongly suspected, then the IgA class of these antibodies may be tested, along with other less common antiphospholipid antibodies, such as anti-phosphatidylserine and anti-prothrombin.

 When is it ordered?

-- Pregnancy complications such as pre-eclampsia
+- Repeated miscarriages or pregnancy complications such as pre-eclampsia

 What does the test result mean?

-A positive beta-2 glycoprotein 1 antibody test may indicate that the person has antiphospholipid syndrome (APS), as they are most frequently seen with the condition.
-Current diagnostic criteria for APS are based upon both clinical findings and the persistent presence of one or more antiphospholipid antibodies.
-If a high level of beta-2 glycoprotein 1 antibody is detected initially and then again 12 weeks later in a person with signs of APS, then it is likely that the person has the disorder.
-This is especially true if other antiphospholipid antibodies are also detected.
+Currently, healthcare practitioners diagnose APS based on both clinical findings and the persistent presence of one or more antiphospholipid antibodies.
+A high level of beta-2 glycoprotein 1 antibody that is tested and confirmed as positive 12 weeks later means that it is likely that you have APS.
+This is especially true if other antiphospholipid antibody tests are positive.